tpm2dev/tpm.dev.tutorials/Attestation/README.md

    have to be sent may not fit on a URI local part or URI query parameters, therefore HTTP `POST` is the better option.

+### Error Cases Not Shown

+Note that error cases are not shown in the protocols described below.

+Naturally, in case of error the attestation server will send a suitable error message back to the client.

+### Databases, Log Sinks, and Dashboarding / Alerting Systems Not Shown

+In order to simplify the protocol diagrams below, interactions with databases, log sinks, and alerting systems are not shown.

+A typical attestation service will, however, have interactions with those components, some or all of which might even be remote:

+ - attestation database
+ - log sinks
+ - dashboarding / alerting

+If an attestation service must be on the critical path for booting an entire datacenter, it may be desirable for the attestation service to be able to run with no remote dependencies, at least for some time.
+This means, for example, that the attestation database should be locally available and replicated/synchronized only during normal operation.
+It also means that there should be a local log sink that can be sent to upstream collectors during normal operation.

 ### Single Round Trip Attestation Protocol Patterns

 An attestation protocol need not complete proof-of-possession